Yelp Api Connector Bot

 8. Time to move on to creating the API Connector

-9. Go to BaaS API Connectors
+9. Go to Integrations

-10. Click on Create
+10. Click on Create Connector and from the dropdown menu From Blueprint

 11. Select the Yelp Business Directory

-12. Enter an Alias for the connector.
+12. Enter a Connector Name.
 Suggested businessSearch

 13. From the secrets dropdown, select your recently created secret